curtishoughton/Penetration-Testing-Cheat-Sheet/README.md

 # Penetration-Testing

 A repository of general notes created by a security consultant to help people new to the field of penetration testing.
+This repository is aimed at people looking to get into a career as a penetration tester, along aiding anyone looking to pass the CREST CRT or Offensive Security's OSCP exam.

 ## Contents